 Common errors and oversights made when modelling the LLCR

-Caution needs to be applied when adding the DSRA/c Balance B/f into the numerator.
-Remember that the DSRA/c Balance shall be added to the NPV (CFADS) line, and not to be discounted as in CFADS.
-This clause must be carefully checked in the definition of LLCR in the term sheet.
+When the DSRA/c balance is included, be cautious that the DSRA/c balance shall be added to the NPV (CFADS) line and not to be discounted as in CFADS.

 Checking the calculation of LLCR

-If CFADS is constant throughout and a credit foncier repayment is being adopted, then the calculated LLCR should also be constant.
-In the shot below you can see that a constant CFADS of USD 5.7 M throughout with a credit foncier repayment mechanism gives a constant LLCR of 1.76x throughout.
+If CFADS is constant throughout and a Credit Foncier repayment is being adopted, then the calculated LLCR should also be constant.
+Screenshot 1 illustrates an example where the annual CFADS is approximately USD 100 million throughout and the Credit Foncier repayment is adopted.
+The LLCR of 2.26x throughout.

 Financial modelling example of constant LLCR, Loan Life Coverage Ratio - See more at: http://www.corality.com/training/campus/post/september-2008/llcr-loan-life-coverage-ratio#sthash.NZ2aE1yM.dpuf